telerik/UI-For-UWP/README.md

 ### Documentation

-The official documentation for UI for UWP is available [here](http://docs.telerik.com/devtools/universal-windows-platform/Introduction-uwp).
+The official documentation for UI for UWP is available [here](http://docs.telerik.com/devtools/universal-windows-platform/Introduction-uwp) and here is the git repo for it [Telerik UI for UWP documentaton repo](https://github.com/telerik/uwp-docs)

 **********************************************************************************************************************************